Sort on Published Date;

 The Lincoln Mines & Reduction Co. has started underground development of the Ironclad Hill properties of the Rex M. & M. Co., held under bond and lease.

-graphic for visual presentation of text The Lincoln company's mill is on this ground and will shortly be operating.
+The Lincoln company's mill is on this ground and will shortly be operating.
 Recent tests have proved the newly developed Gasche process to be suitable for the treatment of ores from the Ironclad Hill mine.

 Above Info was Last Updated on 30.10.2020 (11:04:30)